Aniketkhote/refreshed_cli/README.md

 get generate model on home from "https://api.github.com/users/CpdnCristiano"

-// To install a package in your project (dependencies): get install camera
+// To install a package in your project (dependencies): get install quickly

-// To install several packages from your project: get install http path camera
+// To install several packages from your project: get install quickly path camera

-// To install a package with specific version: get install path:1.6.4
+// To install a package with specific version: get install quickly:5.4.3

 // You can also specify several packages with version numbers